Preetom1905011/BotBracket-Client/README.md

 # BotBracket
 This is my First Project using MERN Stack.
+This is the FrontEnd Part.
+Check out the website here: https://botbracketcrr.netlify.app/

 ## To make Robot Fights Easier to Manage
 I made this website for the Combat Ready Robotics Club at Arizona State University.